Moses & Abraham

 Moses’ journey outlines the Soul’s universal map: lifted from hidden waters, awakened from illusion, tempered by truth, and summoned through flame to an impossible path—until we see that every wilderness is already alight with God.

-The world knows a deeper existence about our journey with God and conspires to open doors where none once lived.
+There’s a deeper journey with God and it conspires to open doors where none once lived.
 Only the Soul can trigger what is beyond this world’s eyes.
 We have to acquire depth and substance to see it.
 Every opportunity that comes our way is hidden, and every chance encounter with the bigger world gets glossed over for simpler ideas in matter.
 We miss opportunities for comfort zones and ideas in knowing and not knowing.

 We’ve been living in a world for what works for us.
 When we live with God, everything is the opposite.
 To see what isn’t known and toil in what doesnt make sense, is with God.
 When the Soul is stronger than the mind and is walking for light, it’s beyond the world’s placing.
 Every human being has the same walk as Moses and Abraham.
 When God chooses us, we live by His will.